The Most Expensive Hot Wheels Cars and Trucks Ever Made

 There are more Hot Wheels cars than there are actual cars in the world.
-It makes sense: Hot Wheels have been around for more than 50 years and, in that time, have become a standard part of the American childhood.
-What kid didn’t have at least one Hot Wheels car or truck that they kept in their pocket and spent afternoons racing for imaginary trophies?
+It makes sense: Hot Wheels have been around for more than 50 years and, in that time, have become a regular part of the American childhood.
+What kid didn’t have at least one Hot Wheels car or truck that they kept in their pocket and spent afternoons racing around a track for imaginary trophies?
 The number of Hot Wheels collectors and coveted rare Hot Wheels collectibles only add to the brand’s notoriety.

-As the cars are such a major part of culture — and because so many of the models are limited releases — the Hot Wheels collector market is quite large and some of the most rare cars can fetch tens of thousands of dollars on the market.
+As Hot Wheels are such a major part of culture — and because so many of the models are limited releases — the market for rare Hot Wheels is massive.
+Some limited edition cars can fetch tens of thousands of dollars on the market.
 Some coveted rides are one of only a few in the world.
 So which rare Hot Wheels should you check and see if you have them in the attic?

 10. 1968 Volkswagen Custom (no sunroof)

-“The first Custom Volkswagens that were made in Hong Kong did not have a sunroof, and were only available in Europe, with most of them sold in Germany and the UK,” says Zarnock.
-Other features of this rare model include no plastic side windows and a modified interior.
+Why?
+“The first Custom Volkswagens that were made in Hong Kong did not have a sunroof and were only available in Europe, with most of them sold in Germany and the UK,” says Zarnock.
+Other features of this rare Hot Wheels include no plastic side windows and a modified interior.
 (White is common, dark is rare.)
 According to Zarnock, most of these cars exist in blue, with rare variations being orange, red, green, copper, and green enamel.
-You can also check the car’s undercarriage to look for the number of rivets – legit Hong Kong models only have one.
+You can also check the car’s undercarriage to look for the number of rivets — legit Hong Kong models only have one.

 9. 1968 Pink Beatnik Bandit